glynnbird/birdreader/README.md

 Authentication will only be enforced if "authentication.on" is set to "true".
 A restart of BirdReader is required to pick up the config.

+## Benchmarks

+BirdReader has been tested on a Mac, Amazon EC2 and Raspberry Pi.
+[Benchmarks here](https://github.com/glynnbird/birdreader/blob/master/BENCHMARK.md).